mariarezende07/mariarezende07/README.md

 ## Welcome to my Github profile

-I am a mechatronics engineering student with a passion for data analysis and automation.
+I am a mechatronics engineering student with a passion for data science, AI and automation.

 - :woman_student: Mechatronics engineer student at <a href='https://www5.usp.br/'>University of São Paulo</a>